 This post on common Pinterest mistakes is for my blogger friends.
 If you're interested in starting a blog of your own, here's a step-by-step tutorial on how to get started blogging.
 If you're just looking for recipes, here are 7 paleo smoothies to get you through the week.

 Pinterest is my favorite social media platform.
 And it's consistently been my number one source of social media traffic.
 I've been featured on Pinterest's blog, and spoken about Pinterest at BlogHer Food.

 Recently, some blogger friends told me they're not seeing that much traffic from Pinterest.
 After taking a look at their Pinterest accounts, I put together this list of the biggest mistakes I see bloggers making on Pinterest.

 If you're not seeing the traffic benefits of Pinterest, you may be making one of these Pinterest mistakes.
 This post contains some affiliate links for your convenience.
 You can read our full disclosure policy here.

 1. Not having a business account.

 This is the first thing any blogger should do on Pinterest.
 Having a business account gives you access to Pinterest analytics and Rich Pins.

 It's easy to sign up for a business account.
 You can either start a new business account or convert your existing account to a business account.

-Then be sure to confirm your website.
-Confirming your website adds your blog name under all pins from your website—whether you pin them or someone else pins them.
+Then be sure to claim your website.
+Claiming your website adds your picture next to all pins from your website—whether you pin them or someone else pins them.
 This is free branding for your website.
 Go do this now!

 2. Not using rich pins.